gustavostz/whisper-clip/README.md

 - Click the microphone button to start and stop recording.
 - If "Save to Clipboard" is checked, the transcription will be copied to your clipboard automatically.

+## Configuration

+- The default shortcut for toggling recording is `Alt+Shift+R`.
+You can modify this in the `config.json` file.
+- You can also change the Whisper model used for transcription in the `config.json` file.

 ## Feedback